TSKangetsu/RPiSingleAPM/README.md

 SingleFlight is linux-userland C++ flight controller, without any external micro-controller

 This project differs from Baseflight and inav in that it focuses on running controller in ARM-Linux, and suit for indoor navigation.
-Project use some parts of Cleanfilght and inav , but it's not a fork.<br/>
+And it's not a fork.<br/>

 #
 - GetStarted